-With many of us staying indoors for the foreseeable future, we’re looking to optimize our spaces for at-home workouts.
+For those of us who are all about convenience, we’re looking to optimize our spaces for at-home workouts.
 But when we see how much new gym equipment can cost, the sticker shock is enough to make us reconsider.
 Luckily, secondhand gym equipment is a wonderful, affordable solution.

 If it’s your first time buying secondhand goods, never fear because we’re here to help.
 Here’s our step-by-step guide for finding, vetting, and purchasing used gym equipment.
 (Because secondhand is always the most sustainable!)

 Take Inventory of Your Space, Budget, & Needs

 When shopping for gym equipment, we recommend you start by taking inventory of your home.
 Where does it make the most sense to exercise in your space?
 Do you have a spare room you can turn into a makeshift gym?
 Garage space?
 Maybe it’s only that part of your living room where you can fit an exercise bike, but not much else.
 Because equipment needs vary depending on how you enjoy exercising, you’ll want to think about what you want versus what you can realistically fit into your space.

 From there, you can start to think about your budget.
 One calculation trick: divide the estimated secondhand cost by the number of times you’ll use the equipment in a year.
 For example, if a treadmill costs $1,000 and you plan to use it twice a week, then you’re looking at $10 per use.
 Does that feel reasonable for your needs?
 It’s also helpful to think about the cost of an annual gym membership—while equipment may seem expensive up-front, it’s often less than the price of going to a gym.

 While “as is” equipment will be the cheapest, consider any maintenance or repair costs down the line.
 You don’t want to be caught off-guard when you need to pay for a replacement part!